Will Dogs Be Outside Heaven?

 “Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.
 But outside are dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie.”Revelation 22:14, 15

 In the ancient East dogs were mostly without masters, and wandered in the streets and fields.
-They were considered unclean in Levitical law (Lev.
-11:2–7), and to call one a dog was a strong expression of contempt (1 Sam.
-17:43; 2 Kings 8:13).
-To the Jew, the evil heathen were considered unclean as the dogs (Matt.
-7:6; 15:26).
+They were considered unclean in Levitical law (Leviticus 11:2–7), and to call one a dog was a strong expression of contempt (1 Samuel 17:43; 2 Kings 8:13).
+To the Jews, the evil heathens were considered unclean as the dogs (Matthew 7:6; 15:26).